aesara-devs/aesara/doc/extending/extending_aesara.rst

 NumPy ndarray.This raise an error message with more information.
 Also, the default tolerance can be changed with the Aesara flags ``config.tensor__cmp_sloppy`` that take values in 0, 1 and 2.
-The defaul value do the most strict comparison, 1 and 2 make less strict comparison.
+The default value do the most strict comparison, 1 and 2 make less strict comparison.

 Testing the infer_shape